- Opening a Recipe Extension Grid

 Diet Type Restriction Warning on a Recipe Extension Grid

-When extending a recipe with substitutions in a recipe extension grid, and you select a restricted recipe for a diet type, the system triggers a warning message about the conflict (screenshot below).
-You have the option of cancelling the recipe to honour the diet restriction or ignoring the warning and keeping the restricted recipe.
+On a recipe extension grid when you are extending an item with substitutions, and you select a recommended restricted item for a diet type, the system triggers a warning message about the conflict (screenshot below).
+You have the option of cancelling the item to honour the recommended diet restriction or ignoring the warning and keeping the restricted item.

-If you ignore the warning and keep the restricted recipe, the extension cell displays a red triangle “diet conflict” alert () to indicate that the selected recipe conflicts for that diet type, as per screenshot below.
+If you ignore the warning and keep the item, the extension cell displays a red triangle “diet conflict” alert () to indicate that the selected recipe conflicts for that diet type, as per screenshot below.

 Hovering your cursor over the diet conflict alert displays the details of the conflict.